 Private Vehicle (5.00 hour(s), 300km)

 Start the day visiting more attractions of the Great Ocean Road including The Arch and the now broken London Bridge.
-Visit Tower Hill State Game Reserve for a chance to see animals endemic to Australia such as koalas, emus and kangaroos.
+Visit Tower Hill State Wildlife Reserve for a chance to see animals endemic to Australia such as koalas, emus and kangaroos.
 Opt to visit an Aboriginal Cultural Centre to learn about the significance of the area to the indigenous people.
 End the day with an evening walk in the Grampians NP.

 London Arch Visit

-Tower Hill State Game Reserve Visit
+Tower Hill State Wildlife Reserve Visit

 Private Vehicle (3.00 hour(s), 260km)